 However, while loans represent long-term debt and the cost of interest, issuing stock results in a quick influx of cash as new shareholders become partial owners.
 In essence, issuing stock is a way for a company's owners to sell their ownership control to the general public.
 In return, they receive money that may eliminate the need to borrow funds.

-Issuing stock can be a means to funding expansion, which is why many businesses select strategic times to start selling stock.
+Issuing stock can be a means to funding expansion, which is why many businesses select strategic times to start selling stock, explains UpCounsel.com.
 Small businesses aren't worth enough to make issuing stock a very profitable choice, but once a business grows and establishes itself in a market, it may become attractive to investors who see the potential for future growth.

 Improving Ability to Borrow

 Just as issuing stock can allow a business to avoid borrowing money, it can also facilitate future borrowing.
 Because they take out fewer loans due to the money they receive by issuing stock, and have greater overall financial stability, public companies have greater chances of receiving loans at low interest rates.

 Some of the purposes for issuing stocks may be intangible.
 Listing stock on a well-known exchange, such as the New York Stock Exchange, is a prestigious step for a growing business.
 It will not only increase the company's visibility in the market, but also mark an achievement that smaller competitors may not be able to, since exchanges have strict regulations about which companies can trade their stocks there.